 Visit to the tower of the Cathedral

-The Tower of the Cathedral of Oviedo is one of the best viewpoints of the city and thanks to a…
+The Tower of the Cathedral of Oviedo is one of the best viewpoints in the city and thanks to a visit…

 What relics are in the Holy Chamber of the Cathedral of Oviedo?